-Students who must leave the campus during the school day for illness or other reasons are to check out through the administrative office.
-Middle School Students will be checked out at the Middle School Office.
-A middle school student must have all his/her teachers initial a checkout slip before the student may leave the campus.
+Students who must leave the campus during the school day for illness or other reasons are to check out through the respective administrative office.
+Students may be checked out up until 2:45 pm each day.
+No student is allowed to check out after 2:45 pm.